One-dimensional asymmetrically interacting quantum droplets in Bose-Bose mixtures: RESULTS AND DISCUSSIONS

 \subsection{Collective excitation modes}

-Now we turn to the collective elementary excitations or collective modes of quantum droplets in this asymmetrically interacting 1D Bose-Bose mixture, which reveal the important dynamical properties of this novel phase and can be well probed in ultracold atomic experiments.
+Now we turn to the collective elementary excitations or collective modes of quantum droplets in this asymmetrically interacting 1D Bose-Bose mixture, which reveal the important dynamical properties of this novel phase and can be well probed in ultracold-atomic experiments.